 A Indigenous Student Advisor can help you navigate your academic journey with a holistic approach, including academic, cultural, social and physical considerations.
 We also provide informed assistance for matters that relate specifically to Indigenous students, including Third Party Sponsorship, and admissions pathways.

-Indigenous Student Advisors
+Undergraduate Student Advisors

 It is your responsibility to pay your tuition and fees on time.
 If you do not pay your tuition by these dates, you may be placed on financial hold.
 To pay your tuition fees, you can use any of the methods that you used to pay your acceptance deposit.
 For more information on paying tuition and fees, please consult the General Information and Policy on Fees section in the UBC Okanagan Academic Calendar.